Home

 • Willing to take risks to get to a solution

-• Task managers rather than people managers
+• Task manager rather than people manager

 Weaknesses you should watch out for